The islands that went from whale hunting to whale watching | KRDO

 As well as migrating whales, the Azores also have resident cetaceans, including sperm whales and some dolphin species, which can be seen year-round.
 With nearly a third of the 94 known cetacean species in the world observed here, the archipelago consistently ranks as one of the best places on the planet to go whale watching.

-“The archipelago was populated by settlers from mainland Portugal from the 15th century onwards,” says Rui de Souza Martins, emeritus professor of Anthropology at the University of the Azores.
+“The archipelago was populated by settlers from mainland Portugal from the 15th century onwards,” he says.
 “These early inhabitants, mostly farmers, limited themselves to harvesting the dead whales they found at sea or on the coast.
 The whale blubber was boiled down to make oil for lamps.”

 By the 18th century, the Azores’ resident population of sperm whales was drawing attention from the United States.
 Whaling ships from Nantucket and New Bedford, Massachusetts, would make the roughly 2,300-mile voyage east to go hunting.
 In the age before the discovery of crude oil, the use of spermaceti (the waxy substance obtained from the head of a sperm whale) and whale oil (from blubber) for lighting and other purposes, made whaling a lucrative industry.